 We aim to provide you with a transparent look at the egg donation process, so here is an overview of what to expect.

 We will help you find a local clinic for your monitoring, and all expenses will be covered by Donor Nexus.
-You will inject medications for approximately 10-12+ days.
+You will self-inject medications for approximately 10-12+ days.
 Each egg donor must understand that this process is to be their number one priority.

 We offer both one-on-one egg donation cycles and frozen egg banking.

 In a one-on-one donation, you will be matched with one set of intended parents who will receive all of your eggs produced.
 You will be working with the fertility clinic of the intended parents choosing.
 If you’re local to their clinic, you will be seen there for all your appointments.
 If you’re not local to their clinic, we may need to fly you out once for your medical screening and again for the duration of your medication up until egg retrieval.
 Depending on the intended parent's clinic, they may allow you to be seen at a clinic local to you for some of your appointments.
 All travel expenses will be covered by Donor Nexus.